Courses are suspended during the pandemic.

 Go to the Gift Certificates page to see what you need to do to delight that special writer in your life.

-Emma Healey's book, Elizabeth Is Missing, was published simultaneously in the Nederlands, Italy, Canada, France, Germany and the US.
-It won the coveted Costa First Novel Award 2014.
+Emma Healey's first book, Elizabeth Is Missing, has been made into a BBC drama starring Glenda Jackson, broadcast in November 2019.
 I had the honour of seeing its metamorphosis from a manuscript into a brilliant book!

-Anne read at an evening of short story telling on Friday, 26 April @ Pentameters Theatre (above The Horseshoe Pub), 28 Heath Street, London NW3.
+Anne read at an evening of short story telling on 26 April 2019 @ Pentameters Theatre (above The Horseshoe Pub), 28 Heath Street, London NW3.
 There were six readers sharing 10-minute long stories.
-For more details: pentameters.co.uk.

 On 18 February 2019 Anne gave a London reading of her award-winning story, "The House of Wild Beasts" at the Marx Memorial Library.
 The story is set in the Madrid Zoo during the Spanish Civil War.
 The reading was followed by a lively Q&A.